Takakiriy/typrm/README.md

 You can drag and drop a file to enter the file without having to type it from the keyboard.

-The line number is below the line where `settings:` is written, and above the line where the next `settings:` is written.
+4 is an example of the line number.
+It is below the line where `settings:` is written, and above the line where the next `settings:` is written.

 new_folder.yaml file will be chaned to the following contents.